 What To Do After Setting Up Your Connecticut LLC

-Once your new LLC has been formed, there are a few additional steps to take care of.
-Every business will be a little different, but here is a list of the most common tasks.
+Once your new LLC has been formed, there are a few additional steps to follow.
+Every business will be different, but here is a list of the most common tasks.

 Prepare a Connecticut LLC Operating Agreement